 In modern history many governments have tried, with good intentions, to completely change the system.
 This change was always imposed on the basis of a political ideology, but the time has come when ideologies are not needed any more.
 There was nothing inherently wrong with the principles underlying capitalism, socialism and communism, but governments abused these principles with an imposing, violent and arrogant attitude towards their people in the name of a belief.
 Today, more and more people are becoming conscious of the need to be free from these political ‘isms' that have caused so much suffering and conflict throughout the world.
 More than a decade after the Millennium it would appear inane to call oneself a communist, a socialist or a capitalist, or to believe that freedom can be acquired through wearing a uniform - in other words, that we can destroy one ideology by replacing it with another.

 Witnessing the uprisings and demonstrations that are now taking place, we could say in a literal sense that people are becoming more aware.
-Without any condescension, this is one way to put it - that people have started to think for themselves, and are no longer relying upon what other people tell them to think, are no longer ‘believing in a belief'.
+Without any condescension, this is one way to put it - that many more people have started to think for themselves, and are no longer relying upon what other people tell them to think, are no longer ‘believing in a belief'.
 Our education systems do not help us to understand that ideologies are a denial of human freedom, they do not teach us what it means to be free within, but today people are realising this intuitively for themselves.
 Hence all the changes that are happening so dramatically across the world.

 Please observe the so-called Arab Spring; millions of people courageously freed themselves from dictators who had imposed beliefs and ideologies on their people for decades, but now that the revolution has unfolded many different factions are trying to impose all manner of new beliefs upon each other.
 In Egypt, the army quickly tried to rebuild the old system based on power and privilege even when a million people again took to the streets.
 In Zucotti Park and at St Paul's, as in any mass protest movement, you also have many intellectual factions with different beliefs all combating for attention within the crowd.
 Let us not be fooled.
 Democracy is closely related to freedom, but the kind of democracies we have today are an imposed and controlling form of social organisation.
 We will only know the true meaning of democracy when each and every one of us experiences the freedom that comes from within, and not before.
 As any protester knows, it is not enough to vote for a political party once every few years when no politician has an answer to our social and economic problems.